DavesCodeMusings/raspberry-cobbler/docs/phase6.md

 ```

 ### Testing (hopefully for the last time)
-Try once more from the devlopment host and this time, you should see a shell prompt.
+Try SSH once more from the devlopment host and this time, you should see a shell prompt.
 ```
 PS> ssh root@192.168.1.100
 root@192.168.2.100's password: